aarav2703/healthcare-inequalities-dash/README.md

 ## How to Use

 1. **Clone the Repository**: Clone this repository to your local machine.
-2. **Install Dependencies**: Ensure you have the necessary Python libraries installed.
-Refer to the `requirements.txt` file for the list of dependencies.
+2. **Install Dependencies**: Ensure you have the necessary Python libraries installed-plotly,pandas,dash,matplotlib
 3. **Run the Dashboard**: Execute the Jupyter notebook in Google Colab or any local Jupyter environment to generate the visualizations and run the Dash app.

 ## Acknowledgements